Key Takeaways

 According to information provided by the National Highway Traffic Safety Administration (“NHTSA”), Carboxy-THC is “not psychoactive.”
 Drugs and Human Performance Fact Sheets, Cannabis / Marijuana (Δ 9 -Tetrahydrocannabinol, THC), NHTSA:

-While THC in the blood can impair some drivers, Carboxy THC cannot.
+While THC in the blood might impair some drivers, Carboxy THC cannot.
 Carboxy THC is not evidence of marijuana DUI, ever.

 Carboxy-THC has zero psychoactive effect.
 It cannot affect driving one way or another.
 It’s a metabolite of THC.
 But it’s not THC.
 So then why test for it?

-Labs can and do commonly test for THC and the metabolites Hydroxy THC and Carboxy THC.
+Labs can and do commonly test for D-9-THC and the metabolites Hydroxy-THC and Carboxy-THC.
 Lab reports usually show levels for all three.

-In other contexts, you may want to know about marijuana use in the past month or so.
-For example, a probation officer might want to know, where a condition of probation is “no use of non-prescribed marijuana.”
+In non-driving contexts, you may want to know about marijuana use in the past month or so.
+For example a probation officer might want to know about past use, where a condition of probation is “no use of non-prescribed marijuana.”

-We know that driving with 0.08 BAC alcohol or with two or more passenger is far riskier.
+The truth?
+We know that driving with 0.08 BAC alcohol or with two or more passengers is far riskier.
 And we know that the risk is comparable to driving while pregnant or while talking on your hands-free cell phone.
+But neither of those are a crime.

-All of those create elevated risks.
-But the fear, that driving after marijuana is the same as driving after alcohol, is just not based on evidence.
+All of those create slightly elevated risks.
+But only one is currently a crime.
+And this makes no sense, because the fear that driving after marijuana is the same as driving after alcohol, is just not based on evidence.
+It’s not real.
 Because the evidence shows the risk of marijuana DUI is extremely low.

 About the author & marijuana DUI